yuki-93/website-stalker/de/personio/status/index.md

 [Partial service disruption](https://status.personio.de/incidents/mjmlmjww6v50)

+**Identified** - The issue has been identified and a fix is being implemented.
+Sep 02, 2025 - 11:33 CEST

 **Investigating** - We are currently experiencing some issues when navigating through Personio.
 Pages might not load for some users and display a HTTP 503 error.

 Please be aware that the remaining system is stable and running according to expectations.
 Our engineering teams are already working on a solution.